K53/aws-cdk-snippets/README.md

 step1) create Slack workspace and channel.

 step2) create AWS ChatBot workspace that is associated slack workspace created STEP1.
+If this execution is your first time, `aws app` is added to your Slack workspace automatically. but if not, you have to add `aws app` to your Slack workspace from `+` icon.

 step3) set secret information